ElizavetaKasapen/chat-to-db-rag/README.md

    - Implement versioning and auditing for statements added to the database.
    - Introduce fine-grained control over thresholds, relevance scoring, and duplicate detection logic.

-4. **Model Integration**
-   - Support additional LLMs and embedding models.
-   - Experiment with fine-tuning models for domain-specific tasks or improved statement validation.

-5. **UI/UX Enhancements**
+4. **UI/UX Enhancements**
    - Display stored/reformulated statements interactively.
-   - Offer feedback to users when statements are rejected or duplicates are detected.
+   - Offer feedback to users when statements are rejected and duplicates are detected.

-6. **Scalability & Performance**
-   - Optimize vectorstore queries and LLM calls for faster response.
-   - Implement caching mechanisms for embeddings and LLM results.

 ## 👩‍💻 Authors